BU-Spark/se-bch-als-resource-app/README.md

 ### Architecture

-Here is the Fall 2024 Midterm [slides]([https://docs.google.com/presentation/d/14D7LLQVyJqyRsZOZrKRtz57jpahWUS9vqxkEOyitveg/edit?usp=sharing](https://docs.google.com/presentation/d/1KAD9bwH4XfIpd7wtVrGWFPx0wrpy3wgOzb7KWwagMgo/edit#slide=id.g1ec9b476133_0_24)) that go over the project.
+Here is the Fall 2024 Final [slides](https://docs.google.com/presentation/d/1KAD9bwH4XfIpd7wtVrGWFPx0wrpy3wgOzb7KWwagMgo/edit#slide=id.g1f8b685d5de_32_0) that go over the project.

 Below is a screenshot of the OLD architecture using Strapi.
 Please see the README is old-backend-strapi for more details.